Choya5011/Poobar/README.md

 If the title of any of these are changed & the MP script isn't adjusted for it the MP can not fetch the panel.

 # Issues
 Memory usage spikes when playing tracks with high res (example: 3k) album art.
-This has been partially optimized since the latest update.
+This has been partially optimized by removing redundant panels in the latest update.

 Troubleshooting:
 1. If there is a pop-up about the rating each time the Fluent Control Panel script is loaded: Right click the rating stars & set mode to foo_playcount.
 This will eliminate the popup.